phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 ------------
 * `compute` (string, optional, default=None): label of the compute options (not required if only one is attached to the bundle).
+* `intrinsic` (bool, optional, default=True): whether to include intrinsic (excluding irradiation &amp; features) pblums.
+These will be exposed in the returned dictionary as pblum@...
+* `extrinsic` (bool, optional, default=False): whether to include extrinsic (irradiation &amp; features) pblums.
+These will be exposed as pblum_ext@...
 * `component` (string or list of strings, optional): label of the component(s) requested.
 If not provided, will be provided for all components in the hierarchy.
 * `dataset` (string or list of strings, optional): label of the dataset(s) requested.
 If not provided, will be provided for all datasets attached to the bundle.
+* `skip_checks` (bool, optional, default=False): whether to skip calling
+    [phoebe.frontend.bundle.Bundle.run_checks](phoebe.frontend.bundle.Bundle.run_checks.md) before computing the model.
+    NOTE: some unexpected errors could occur for systems which do not pass checks.
 * `**kwargs`: any additional kwargs are sent to override compute options.

 Returns
 ----------
-* (dict) computed pblums in a dictionary with keys formatted as component@dataset and the pblums as values (as quantity objects with default units of W).
+* (dict) computed pblums in a dictionary with keys formatted as pblum@component@dataset (for intrinsic pblums) or pblum_ext@component@dataset (for extrinsic pblums) and the pblums as values (as quantity objects with default units of W).